vippsas/vipps-shopify/README.md

 ## How can I get help if I have any issues?

 For issues with your *Vipps/MobilePay for Shopify* installation, [contact us](https://vipps-shopify.atlassian.net/servicedesk/customer/portal/3).

-For other issues, contact [VippsMobilePay.com: Get help](https://vippsmobilepay.com/info/help).
+For business-related issues, such as a deactivated sales unit, contact [Vipps MobilePay business support](https://vippsmobilepay.com/info/help).

 ## FAQ

 * [Shopify FAQ](shopify-faq.md)
 * [Knowledge base](https://developer.vippsmobilepay.com/docs/knowledge-base)

+## Support

+For issues with the plugin, contact [Vipps/MobilePay for Shopify support](https://vipps-shopify.atlassian.net/servicedesk/customer/portal/3).